mrange/benchmarksgame/src/mandelbrot/README.md

   else mandelbrot (rem - 1) (x*x - y*y + cx)  (2.*x*y + cy) cx cy
 ```

-A complete F# program to generate the mandelbrot set as Black&White PBM image could look like this:
+A complete F# program to generate the mandelbrot set as a black & white PBM image could look like this:

 ```fsharp
 let clock =